jdenholm/TorchTools/README.md

 #### Convolutional Network 2D

 Torchvision's default models assume three-channel (RGB) images.
-To use a different number of channels, one has to overwrite the first convolutional layer, which results in ugly code that must be modified if you want to want to change architectures from, say, ResNet to VGG, etc. Furthermore, you may wish to experiment with the classification layer's architecture, which requires more ugly code to modify the default models.
+To use a different number of channels, one has to overwrite the first convolutional layer, which results in ugly code that must be modified if you want to want to change architectures from, say, ResNet to VGG, etc. Furthermore, you may wish to experiment with the fully connected layers' architecture, which requires more ugly code to modify the default models.
 To circumvent this, you can use `ConvNet2d`.

 `ConvNet2d` is a convolution neural network made of three parts: an encoder, an adaptive pooling layer and a `DenseNetwork` (which serves as a classification/regression head).
 The model can be customised in a modular fashion: